nicopop/ManualApWorlds/worlds/manual_outerwilds_nicopopxd/docs/setup_en.md

 #### TRAPS:
 - "forced Meditation", "count": 3
   - Ignore if you don't have the "Meditation" item
-- "Disabled Ship controles 'Till next loop/meditation", "count": 3
+- "Disabled Ship controls 'Till next loop/meditation", "count": 3
 - "Minor Damage to ship", "count": 3
   - You define by yourself what counts as minor/major damage
 - "Major Damage to ship", "count": 2